Consulate General of the United States, Hong Kong and Macau

 The Consulate General of the United States, Hong Kong and Macau, represents the United States in Hong Kong and Macau.

 It has been located at 26 Garden Road, Central, Hong Kong Island, Hong Kong, since the late 1950s.
-The consul general is Gregory May, who has served since September 2022.
+The consul general is Julie A. Eadeh, who has served since August 2025.

 Due to Hong Kong and Macau's special status, and in accordance with the United States–Hong Kong Policy Act, the U.S. consulate general to Hong Kong operates as an independent mission, with the consul general as the "chief of mission" (with title of "ambassador)".
 The consul general to Hong Kong and Macau is not under the jurisdiction of the United States ambassador to China, and reports directly to the U.S. Department of State as do other chiefs of mission, who are ambassadors in charge of embassies.

 All recent consuls-general are at the career minister rank in the U.S. Senior Foreign Service, whereas many other ambassadors are only minister counsellor.